 Our Services

-If you are not in the St. Louis area or can't make it to the in-person group, please join us over Zoom for a support meeting, on the third Monday of the month at 11 a.m.
-Contact Cindy Swain at cswain@nationalshare.org for more information.
+Please join us over Zoom for a support meeting, on the third Monday of each month at 11am CT.
+Please contact Cindy Swain at cswain@nationalshare.org for more information.
 Due to the sensitive nature of these groups, please do not bring children or babies with you to our in-person or virtual groups.

-If you would prefer to connect with other parents online in a moderated chat, please explore our online support opportunities below.
-A meeting is held each week of the month, covering a variety of topics.
+If you would prefer to connect with other parents online in a moderated chat, please explore our online support opportunities.
+A chat meeting is held every Tuesday of the month, covering a variety of topics.
 Please feel free to join in any chat that feels right for you.

 The privacy of our families is of utmost important to us.
 Our services are confidential and we will never share personal or private information without consent.
 You can trust we will hold your stories in the gentlest hands.